United Right (Poland)

-Initially founded as a parliamentary group between the Poland Together and United Poland parties, its composition has changed several times since its inception and is now dominated by the ruling political party of Poland, the Law and Justice.
-As of May 2021, besides the Law and Justice and United Poland, the coalition is also composed of The Republicans, Piast Faction alongside external support from Kukiz'15.
+The United Right (Zjednoczona Prawica [zjɛd.nɔˈt͡ʂɔ.na praˈvi.t͡sa], ZP), initially Fair Poland, (Sprawiedliwa Polska) refers to a parliamentary circle formed by Jarosław Gowin and Zbigniew Ziobro with their respective parties, Poland Together and United Poland.
+After their cooperation at 2015 Polish parliamentary election with the Law and Justice party, 'United Right' became a media label for the then-ruling right-wing political alliance of Law and Justice with its aforementioned partners in Poland.

 History

-Creation
+Creation (2014)

 The alliance was formed in 2014.
-The alliance initially was in the form of a parliamentary club in the Sejm called Just Poland (alternatively translated as Fair Poland; Sprawiedliwa Polska) formed by politicians of Poland Together and United Poland.
+The alliance initially took the form of a parliamentary club in the Sejm called Just Poland (alternatively translated as Fair Poland; Sprawiedliwa Polska) formed by politicians of Poland Together and United Poland.
 They then agreed to co-operate with the Law and Justice party (the Piast Faction were already incorporated with them) and joined Law and Justice's parliamentary club and electoral lists that same year, in time for the 2014 local elections and the 2015 parliamentary elections.
+United Right was transformed into an electoral alliance led by Law and Justice.

-Ascent to power
+Ascent to power (2016–2019)

-The alliance has been in power since the 2015 elections.
-It has been opposed by the Civic Coalition, led by Civic Platform, since 2018.
+The alliance was in power from the 2015 elections to their defeat in the 2023 elections.
+It was opposed by the Civic Coalition, led by Civic Platform, since 2018.

 Throughout the parliamentary term the coalition expanded its absolute majority by crossers of the floor from Polish People's Party, Civic Platform, Modern and Kukiz'15.
 A major factor was when in 2017, Poland Together merged with individual centre-right orientated defectors from The Republican Association, Civic Platform, Liberty, Law and Justice, Christian National Union, Polish People's Party and Kukiz'15 to form the Agreement Party centred around the leadership of Jarosław Gowin.
 In 2018, Free and Solidarity, a splinter group of Kukiz'15, joined the coalition.
 Its candidate for the 2018 Warsaw election was Patryk Jaki.